20 January 2020 (closed)

 Islamic State (IS) & Indonesia

-Indonesia is one of the world's largest suppliers of Islamic State (IS) fighters, with more than 700 Indonesians believed to have joined the war in Syria and Iraq, while more than 200 are believed to have traveled back to Indonesia after having fought alongside the militant organization.
+Indonesia is one of the world's largest suppliers of Islamic State (IS) fighters, with more than 700 Indonesians believed to have joined the war in Syria and Iraq, while more than 200 are believed to have traveled back to Indonesia after having fought alongside the militant organization (based on data from the National Counter-Terrorism Agency, or BNPT).
 These "returnees" form a risk as they may try to recruit new members for IS by offering attractive income.
 As an example, in Indonesian media it was reported that a motorcycle taxi driver was offered a monthly wage of IDR 52 million (approx. USD $3,800) if he would join the militant organization.
 For Indonesian standards this is a very high wage and would make it attractive for the tens of millions of Indonesians who live below or just above the poverty line to join the fight, not for ideological reasons but for the lucrative payment.
 However, there have also been reports in media about Indonesian fighters coming back to Indonesia because they did not receive the lucrative wage as had been promised before traveling to Syria.